Liquid crystal Display LCD

-Liquid crystal Displays (LCDs) very commonly display technique which is used in displays for electronic devices such as LCD monitors, car dashboard display, watches, calculators and televisions.
+Liquid crystal Display (LCD) very common display technique which is used in displays for electronic devices such as LCD monitors, car dashboard displays, watches, calculators, and televisions.

-This is the most common type of flat panel displays (FPDs) and has been widely used since the early 1970’s.
-LCD TV was a very popular replacement of Cathode Ray Tube (CRT) due to its slim and compact size.
+Liquid crystal Display (LCD) is the most common type of flat panel display (FPDs) and has been widely used since the early 1970s.
+LCD TV was a very popular replacement for Cathode Ray Tube (CRT) due to its slim and compact size.
 This display has been a very fine quality of videos.
 Recent advances in flat-panel LCD technology now allow for larger screens, wider viewing angles, and higher quality video images.
-This display technique is to work on some optical and electrical properties of liquid crystals.
+This display technique is to works on some optical and electrical properties of liquid crystals.
 These liquid crystals molecules allow the light at a different speed when the light beam is passed from it along its axis or perpendicular to the axis.
-These molecules have the ability of polarization of light.
+These molecules have the ability to the polarization of light.

-The LCD screen is not produced or emits any light like LED but it works on the principle of blocking of light.
+The Liquid crystal Display (LCD) screen is not produced or emit any light like LED but it works on the principle of blocking of light.
 In the background, there is a light present due to LCDs do not emits light.
 When the current is not flowing in the circuit, the LCD molecules are in a properly aligned manner.
 This time, the panel of LCD will show in silver color due to light passes through both plates of polarizers.

-Liquid crystal Displays (LCDs) Monitor When the current is flowing in the circuit, the LCD molecules are twisted and losing the initial alignment of the molecules.
-The background light which polarized by the first plane of the polarizer is no longer aligned with the second plane of the polarizer and then the display will look like a black background rather than a silver background LCD display.
+Liquid crystal Display (LCD) Monitor When the current is flowing in the circuit, the LCD molecules are twisted and lose the initial alignment of molecules.
+The background light which is polarized by the first plane of the polarizer is no longer aligned with the second plane of the polarizer and then the display will look like a black background rather than a silver background LCD display.